JonahBraun/wago/readme.md

 ```bash
 wago -q -dir=lib -daemon='iex -S mix' -trigger='iex(1)>' -url='http://localhost:8123/'
 ```
 * Watch your **Compass/SASS** directory for changes.
-Recompile and refresh your Chrome tab so you can see the results. `compass watch` will also watch your files, but Wago is orders of magnitude more effecient and so better for laptop battery life.
+Recompile and refresh your Chrome tab so you can see the results. `compass watch` will also watch your files, but does so with far greater processor usage.
 ```bash
 wago -dir sass/ -cmd 'compass compile' -url 'http://localhost:8080/somewhere.html'
 ```